delabassee/odl2021-lab/step/serialization-filtering.md

 These constraints allow records to be serialized from its public accessors, and deserialized using its canonical constructor.
 This also means that the serialization and deserialization of a record class cannot be modified by implementing any of the "magic" methods: `writeObject`, `readObject`, `readObjectNoData`, `writeExternal`, or `readExternal`.

-These constraints and behaviors of Records close the loop on many the encapsulation breaking and security concerns of serialization and deserialization.
+These constraints and behaviors of Records close the loop on many of the encapsulation concerns of serialization and deserialization.

 **More resources**